TheGrayFrost/smartKT/PROJDESC.md

 			- for each global variable contains offset from image load address for each containing image
 			- ^ this is only valid for .so and executable (basically things that generate their independent images)
 	- the dwarfdump for .a and .so is effectively just the concatenation of the dump of the contained .o files
-5. A_dd.xml: simply the XML representation of the information in A.dd
+	- the information is represented in XML format
+	- essentially holds all the object code information
 6. A.offset: local (automatic storage) variable RBP offset information
 	- Header: FILENAME	FUNCTION	OFFSET	VARNAME	VARID	VARTYPE	VARSIZE	PARENTID
 	- for each local symbol in A.c it keeps